 Jump to navigation

-The following calculation examples assume the employee is non-exempt from overtime requirements of the Colorado Minimum Wage Order Number 30.
-For more information about Wage Order coverage contact the Division at 303-318-8441.
-More>
+The following calculation examples assume the employee is non-exempt from overtime requirements of the Colorado Overtime and Minimum Pay Standards Order (“COMPS Order”) #36.
+For more information about COMPS coverage contact the Division at 303-318-8441.

 The calculation of regular rate and overtime pay should be conducted very carefully, and other methods of calculation not described may be appropriate depending upon the particular circumstances.